OMENScan/AChoirX/README.md

 AChoirX can also run in interactive console mode, or across TCP using the built in Multi-Handler.
 AChoirX also natively supports common upload methods such as SFTP or S3.
 Since AChoirX runs on Windows, Linux, MacOS, and Android - All of these functions, including the multi-handler (client and server modes) and the upload methods, work regardless of platform.

+# Installing / Running
+You can install or just run AChoirX in multiple ways.
+AChoirX is designed to be flexible to accommodate multiple levels of default or custom collectors.

+1. Downloading and running the AChoirX-inst.exe install
+   - Running the installer will load AChoirX onto your machine.
+This install contains the source code, some FOSS utilities, and lots of AChoirX scripts.
+You can use the default embedded script or call any of the other embedded scripts using the <b>/INI:</b> option.
+The install contains ready to run Windows, Linux, and MacOS collectors.
+   - The installer will also run the AChoirX builder script (<b>Build.ACQ</b>) which downloads many additional FOSS Utilities, Packages then into a (.zip) toolkit and then creates an extensive Windows collector using both native AChoirX capabilities and additional artifact collection using the downloaded FOSS tools - this is done using the (<b>/PKR:</b>) option.
+It is more extensive than the default embedded toolkit.
+2. Running the default Windows, Linux, and MacOS AChoirX collectors as-is.
+This is the fastest way to get started with AChoirX - Just download it and run it.
+3. Running the default AChoirX collector with the <b>/BLD</b> option will run the AChoirX (<b>Build.ACQ</b>) builder script which downloads many additional FOSS Utilities, Packages then into a (.zip) toolkit and then creates an extensive Windows collector using both native AChoirX capabilities and additional artifact collection using the downloaded FOSS tools - this is done using the (<b>/PKR:</b>) option.
+It is more extensive than the default embedded toolkit.
+4. Compiling AChoirX using GO, and including the default (or your own) toolkit to create a custom collector.

+Choose your own adventure!

 # Disclaimer
 This repository represents a Project and not a Product.